DOING GOOD IS NOT ENOUGH.

 The Legacy Policy is a system in which women who's mother, aunt, or grandmother were a DG, are now given priority in the recruitment process.
 Many Greek organizations partake in this tradition, that only moves us further away from our goal of inclusivity.

 The Beta Chapter is extremely proud to be one of the Chapters advocating strongly for it's removal.
-We were thrilled when Delta Gamma Nationals announced the removal of this policy in June 2020.
+We were thrilled when Delta Gamma Executive Offices announced the removal of this policy in June 2020.

 Started by two Beta Chapter DGs, Greek Pride UW is an on-campus, Greek-affiliated organization that strives to create a community for members of the LGBTQ+ who are also a part of Greek Life.